zhengxwen/HIBAG/README.md

 ### Changes in Bioconductor Version (since v1.14.0):

-* revise the kernel to allow for the GPU extension
+* revise the kernel to allow for GPU extension

 * develop a complementary R package ([HIBAG.gpu](https://github.com/zhengxwen/HIBAG.gpu)) for GPU computing